karatelabs/karate/karate-core/README.md

 Then match text('#eg02DivId') == '16'
 ```

-When it comes to JavaBean getters and setters, you could call them directly, but the `driver.propertyName` form is much better to read, and you save trouble of typing out round brackets.
+When it comes to JavaBean getters and setters, you could call them directly, but the `driver.propertyName` form is much better to read, and you save the trouble of typing out round brackets.
 So instead of doing this:

 ```cucumber
 And match getLocation() contains 'page-01'
 When setLocation(webUrlBase + '/page-02')
 ```

-Prefer this more readable form:
+You should prefer this form, which is more readable:
 ```cucumber
 And match driver.location contains 'page-01'
 When driver.location = webUrlBase + '/page-02'